hsgg/soupstir/README.md

         ./all.sh | tee log | ./statistics.sh

-to gather data about running.
+to gather data.
 It executes '$cfree' on every host, saves it to the file 'log', and then displays statistics such as a histogram of how many jobs each user is running, the number of unreachable hosts, the number of cores, and the number of overcommitted and unniced jobs.
 The user 'freecores none' is a placeholder for cores where no job is running on, so you can easily check that by running

         cat log | grep "Number of free cores"